15 Gold Prospecting Hotspots in Washington State

 3. Thunder Creek

 Known for its fine gold deposits, Thunder Creek in the North Cascades requires a short hike but rewards prospectors with relative solitude and consistent finds.
+A light folding sluice packs well.

 4. Nooksack River

 The North Fork of the Nooksack River contains numerous gold-bearing gravel bars.
 Focus on areas downstream from glacial deposits where natural sorting has occurred.
+Try a 1/4" classifier to process volume.

 5. Sultan River

 Easy access and historical success make the Sultan River a favorite among weekend prospectors.
 The best areas are found near the old mining claims east of Sultan.
+Don’t forget snuffer bottles for fine gold.

 Seasonal Prospecting Guide